 You will also need day time running lights but don’t worry about these any garage in Toronto will install them for about 100 CAD.
 Nothing else is needed.

-Public transport is very solid in Toronto you can pick between the subway, street car (tram), bus, docked bike share, Lyft, Uber, Cab or just walk its very walkable.
+Public transport is very solid in Toronto you can pick between the subway, street car (t), bus, docked bike share, Lyft, Uber, Cab or just walk its very walkable.

 Like @anshul.v.joshi said getting your license exchanged is pretty easy the government has offices all over called “Service Ontario” most will handle it.
 I know the one in the middle of downtown (Nathan Phillips Sq) handles it I went there.
 If you can carry along your driving history (Ask your DMV) then you can get credit for all the years of driving you did in the US.
 For me they had some issue connecting to the California system and only gave me credit for 3 years.
 The more years of driving credit you have the lower your insurance rates.

-There is a government program in place to guarantee credit to new comes when you goto a bank like RBC mention you are a newcomer and would like to get a credit card under this program.
+There is a government prog in place to guarantee credit to new comes when you goto a bank like RBC mention you are a newcomer and would like to get a credit card under this prog.

 Yes @srhere car insurance rates are high so you’ll have to call around to get a good deal, install some tracking device in your car, etc to bring those down a little.